Learn · Educate · Achieve · Develop

 —Dr. Nicole Archard, Student Leadership Development in Australian and New Zealand Secondary Girls’ Schools: A Staff Perspective

-The Leadership Committee, an advisory committee of Gwynedd Mercy alumnae who work in an array of professions and industries, work with the program's students to provide real-world insights, guidance, and mentorship.
+The Leadership Advisory Council includes 10 alumnae who work in an array of professions and industries.
+These women work with the Leadership Director and students in LEAD and Lead4Change to provide real-world insights, guidance, and mentorship.

 2020 EE Ford Foundation Grant